Questions & Answers

 Q: Where do you give your lessons?

-A: I have a large music room /office on the ground floor of my own house set aside specifically for teaching individual students and small groups.
+A: I have a large purpose built music room /office set in the garden of my own home.

 Q: What measures do you take to ensure the safety of children and young people?